 Housesitting for Digital Nomads

 We have always been big fans of housesitting.
 It’s a way to travel for free and enjoy other people’s pets.
-If you are a new freelancer, building up some passive income, or simply enjoy being in a space that feels like home, then housesitting is a great option.
+If you are a new freelancer, building up some passive income, or simply enjoying being in a space that feels like home, then housesitting is a great option.

 Generally, people have excellent WIFI (though having a portable WIFI device is always handy) and have some kind of desk space to use, though part of the fun for us is also finding out what great cafes and coworking spaces can be found nearby.